 Compare current accounts from different providers and find a bank that works for you.

 You can also consider taking a repayment holiday with a credit card or a loan, which means you can skip a month or two of repayments.
-This can be useful if you have some important bills to pay but just can't afford one more on top of that.
+This can be useful if you are struggling with your finances and need some breathing space.
+However, interest will most likely be charged during the repayment holiday period, so you need to think about whether this option will land you in more debt in the long term.

 Credit cards are the most suitable type of loan if you want flexible and short term borrowing, as are arranged or authorised overdrafts.